 The COVID-19 pandemic and workplace fallout effects are impacting virtually every company and its employees.
 Millions of employees are trying to stay productive in isolation while also managing children’s education and caring for relatives in high-risk groups.
 According to JAMA experts, a “second wave” is heading our way in the form of rising mental health and substance abuse issues connected to COVID-19.
 Business leaders are wondering what can be done to protect the workforce from this “other pandemic.”

 Women especially are caught up in the squeeze of trying to manage competing priorities.
 CARE research says women are nearly three times as likely as men to report mental health issues due to the pandemic, citing unpaid caregiver burdens and job insecurity as sources of stress.
-McKinsey’s most recent Women in the Workplace report sounds an alarm, noting that one and four Psychologist having session with her patient in her private consulting room-1women are considering leaving their jobs or reducing focus on their careers.
+McKinsey’s most recent Women in the Workplace report sounds an alarm, noting that one and four women are considering leaving their jobs or reducing focus on their careers.
 Male employees are at risk too, but the additional pressure on women threatens to eradicate gains corporate America has made in promoting gender diversity over the past several years.

 As a leader, you’re in a unique position to help all of your employees get through the other pandemic.
 Here are some ways you can help.